Visit the Cinema Museum,

 The Cinema Museum of Turin also plays host to film festivals throughout the year.
 Visit in November to enjoy the Turin Film Festival or in late May and early June to catch the world cinema on offer at Cinemambiente.

-Opening hours run from 9:00-20:00 Monday, Wednesday, Thursday, Friday and Sunday, and between 9:00-23:00 on Saturday (the museum is closed on Tuesday).
+Opening hours run from 9:00-19:00 Monday to Friday (the museum is closed on Tuesday).
 You can also arrange guided tours of the entire building between Monday and Friday.
-Tickets cost 10 Euros for adults, with concessions for students and cheap tickets for children under 18 years old.